Transformative Journals: Frequently asked questions

 - What are the three publishing routes for authors?

-- What is a Read & Publish deal?
+- What is a Read & Publish agreement?

-- How do I know if my institution has a Read & Publish deal?
+- How do I know if my institution has a Read & Publish agreement?

-- If my institution is not listed, but I would be interested in publishing under a Read & Publish agreement but my institution isn’t participating.
+- I would be interested in publishing under a Read & Publish agreement but my institution isn’t participating.
 What can I do?

 - Which policies cover which article types?